 Redirecting...

-Overview of Offshore Supply Vessel Types/Categories
+Types of Offshore Supply Vessels

 The information on this page is available in the OCSNCOE's Introduction to Offshore Supply Vessels document, that includes both the regulatory history and an overview of the different types/categories of OSVs.
 A one-page regulatory summary is also available as the OCSNCOE's "OSV 101" document.